Julie Goodnight Horsemanship Clinics

 I voluntarily, knowingly and intelligently assume these risks and expressly waive any claim I may otherwise have whether in contract, tort or other discipline, in law or in equity, against Goodnight Training Stables, Inc., Julie Goodnight, the owner of any real property associated with the Clinic including, but not limited to, the arena and horse facility, as well as the officers, directors, employees, agents, contractors, assigns or representatives of any and all of the foregoing (the "Indemnitees"); and I release any claim I may have against the Indemnities including recovery of any and all costs, damages, losses, injuries, medical expenses, property loss, attorneys' fees, court costs, jury verdicts, settlement amounts, or other monetary damages incurred by me or assessed against Indemnitees arising in any way from my participation, or as appropriate my child's participation, in the Clinic or any horse-related activity.
 I further agree to hold harmless and indemnify the Indemnitees for any claims, demands, or lawsuits brought by anyone, including my child, for any claim whatsoever against the Indemnitees related to the Clinic.
 I understand all claims are forever barred by this Release and that the word "claims" includes all actions, claims and grievances, whether actual or potential, known or unknown and specifically, but non-exclusively, all claims arising out of the matters contemplated herein.

-Warning: Under Tennessee Law, an equine professional is not liable for an injury to or the death of a participant in equine activities resulting from the inherent risks of equine activities, pursuant to Tennessee Code Annotated, title 44, chapter 20.
+WARNING - Under Florida law, an equine sponsor or equine professional is not liable for an injury to, or the death of, a participant in equine activities resulting from the inherent risks of equine activities.

-I acknowledge and understand that Goodnight Training Stables, Inc. and Julie Goodnight, personally, as equine professionals, enjoy liability protection under Tennessee Code Annotated, Title 44, Chapter 20 (Equine Activities—Liability).
+I acknowledge and understand that Goodnight Training Stables, Inc. and Julie Goodnight, personally, as equine sponsors and/or professionals, enjoy liability protection under Florida Statutes, Title XLV (Torts), Chapter 773 (Equine Activities).
 Clinic participants are encouraged to read this law.

 NAME AND LIKENESS CONSENT AND RELEASE